DELTA: Dual Consistency Delving with Topological Uncertainty for Active Graph Domain Adaptation: Introduction

 We validate the effectiveness of \method{} through extensive experiments on benchmark datasets, comparing it with state-of-the-art approaches.
 We also demonstrate our advantages qualitatively through t-SNE visualization.
 The main contributions of this study are as follows:

-\begin{itemize}[leftmargin=*] \item We study the problem of active graph domain adaptation and benchmark the performance of state-of-the-art graph active learning methods in transfer learning scenarios. \item We propose \method{}, a novel and cost-effective active learning sampling strategy that explores topological semantics from complementary edge and path perspectives, incorporating subgraph-level uncertainty and degree-weighted attribute discrepancy between the source and target graphs. \item We conduct extensive experiments on popular graph transfer learning benchmarks, demonstrating that the proposed \method{} performs better than state-of-the-art active learning approaches. \end{itemize}
+\begin{itemize}[leftmargin=*] \item We study the problem of active graph domain adaptation and benchmark the performance of recent state-of-the-art approaches in transfer learning scenarios. \item We propose \method{}, a novel and cost-effective active learning sampling strategy that explores topological semantics from complementary edge and path perspectives, incorporating subgraph-level uncertainty and degree-weighted attribute discrepancy between the source and target graphs. \item We conduct extensive experiments on popular graph transfer learning benchmarks, demonstrating that the proposed \method{} performs better than state-of-the-art active learning approaches. \end{itemize}